raptor0/Cuda-ETH-vanity-address/README.md

 # Vanity Eth Address
 Vanity Eth Address is a tool to generate Ethereum addresses that match certain criteria, accelerated with NVIDIA CUDA-enabled GPUs.

-Thi sis a fork that includes [Leading-digits] to also look for other digits [0x1111111..etc]
+Thi sis a fork that includes [Leading-digits] to also look for all possible characters [0x1111111, 0xaaaaaaaaaa...etc]
 ## Usage
 ```
 ./vanity-eth-addresss [PARAMETERS]
     Scoring methods
       (-lz) --leading-zeros               Count zero bytes at the start of the address
        (-z) --zeros                       Count zero bytes anywhere in the address
-            --leading-digits              find leading repeated digits from 1-9 [e.g 0x111111111, 0x666666666]
+            --leading-digits              find leading repeated characters from 1-9 and abcdef [e.g 0x11111111111, 0xbbbbbbbbbb..etc]
     Modes (normal addresses by default)
        (-c) --contract                    Search for addresses and score the contract address generated using nonce=0
       (-c2) --contract2                   Search for contract addresses using the CREATE2 opcode